Updated: July 2025

 Growing Agencies (100-500 inboxes)

 Evaluate Hypertide ($500): If you need compliance docs and have clients asking for manual provisioning proof, pay the fee.
-Otherwise ColdSend's automation is fine.
+Otherwise ColdSend's Alpha + migration strategy is more cost-effective.

 Technical Teams (1000+ inboxes)

 Use Infraforge ($3000): If you have DevOps resources, the control is worth it.
-For everyone else, it's overkill.
+For everyone else, ColdSend's BYOA model gives you ownership without the engineering overhead.

 The Warmup vs. Ramp-Up Clarification